halimo22/diabetic-aid/README.md

 ## Contact

-For any inquiries or issues, please contact [your email] or open an issue in this repository.
+For any inquiries or issues, please contact seifeldin.ibrahim@gmail.com or open an issue in this repository.